mahmoudimus/ac/docs/public/resources/faqs.md

 Add-ons will be installable in OnDemand through the Atlassian Marketplace only.
 To install custom add-ons intended for the private use of an organization, you will need to create a private listing for the add-on on the Marketplace.

 ### How does Atlassian Connect relate to Application Links or UAL?
-Atlassian Connect uses Application Links to store the relationship between the Atlassian application and the external add-on, as well as authentication information.
-This means that an Atlassian Connect add-on appears as a regular Application Link (optionally configured with incoming and outgoing authentication providers) when viewed through the Application Links administration UI.
+Atlassian Connect uses Application Links to store the relationship between the Atlassian application and the external add-on which includes authentication information.
+This means that an Atlassian Connect add-on appears as a regular Application Link when viewed through the Application Links administration UI.
 Atlassian Connect can allow third-parties to provide a "one-click" user experience for customers that want to enable the integration.

 ### To what extent will Atlassian Connect add-ons be supported by Atlassian?
 Atlassian Connect add-ons will receive the same level of support that Plugins 2 add-ons do today.
 We support the platform, the SDK and the documentation.
 Vendors are responsible for supporting the add-ons they build.